School Council Awards

 - Share ideas and good practice.

-- Create a clear action plan for you when you get back to school.
+- Create a clear action plan for when you get back to school.

-11 pupils from Torpoint Nursery and Infant School school council came along to tell the workshop delegates about the wonderful work that their school council does.
+At a previous session we invited 11 pupils from Torpoint Nursery and Infant School school council along to tell the workshop delegates about the wonderful work that their school council does.
 They did a fantastic presentation and answered questions and generally had us all in the palms of their hands!
 They behaved so beautifully too!
 We just had to upload some photos for you to see.